amymillar/SEMcoursework/use-cases/use-case-9.md

 ## MAIN SUCCESS SCENARIO

-1. Analyst request the information for population per city in a country.
+1. Analyst request the information on world cities populations.
 2. System accesses world database.
 3. System sorts the worlds populations in descending order by city.
 4. System provides a generated report to analyst.